1974 Tour de France: Race overview

 The Tour was in Spain at that point, and Basque separatist placed bombs on press and team cars.
 There was violence around France, Andorra and in Corsica from unrelated protests including from farmers and other angry nationalists and in some areas people hung dead pigs from street lamps.
 The bombings in the Pyrenees took place in the middle of the night in Lourdes where thirteen vacant buses and two parked cars where destroyed.
 Then a few hours later at Saint-Lary-Soulan several vehicles associated with the Tour de France were targeted and blown up.
 No one was in them at the time.
 Leaflets were distributed threatening the fascist government of Spain and telling Spanish riders to leave the race.
 Other acts of violence against the Tour included many trees being cut down to block the route, which had to be dealt with and removed.

-Nobody was hurt, but cyclists were scared: Spanish champion Lopez Carril did not wear his national champion's jersey, afraid to become a target because of the Spanish flag on it.
+Nobody was hurt, but cyclists were scared: Spanish champion López Carril did not wear his national champion's jersey, afraid to become a target because of the Spanish flag on it.

 In the sixteenth stage, with an uphill finish, Poulidor won, his first Tour stage victory since 1965.
-Merckx finished in fourth place, losing time to Poulidor, Lopez Carril and Pollentier.
+Merckx finished in fourth place, losing time to Poulidor, López Carril and Pollentier.

-In the seventeenth stage, Poulidor again won time, finishing second after Jean-Pierre Danguillaume, and jumped to the third place in the general classification, behind Merckx and Lopez Carril.
+In the seventeenth stage, Poulidor again won time, finishing second after Jean-Pierre Danguillaume, and jumped to the third place in the general classification, behind Merckx and López Carril.

 Danguillaume also won the eighteenth stage, the last mountain stage.
 The favourites stayed together with Merckx, and at that point Merckx was more or less certain of the victory, with two time trials remaining, in which he normally would gain time on the others.

-Poulidor battled with Lopez-Carril for the second place.
+Poulidor battled with López-Carril for the second place.
 After the time trial in the second part of stage 21, Poulidor captured the second place by just one second.
 Surprisingly, Merckx was in second place in that time trial, beaten by Michel Pollentier.
-In the last stage, Poulidor increased the margin to Lopez Carril to five seconds due to bonus seconds in an intermediate sprint.
+In the last stage, Poulidor increased the margin to López Carril to five seconds due to bonus seconds in an intermediate sprint.
 At the finish of that last, Sercu finished first in a sprint, but he had blocked the way of Gustaaf Van Roosbroeck, so the jury decided to set him back, and the second rider to finish (Merckx) was declared winner of the stage.
 Normally, a rider penalized for blocking another rider during a sprint would be set back to the last place of the group that he finished in, but that would have meant that Sercu would have not only lost the stage victory to Merckx, but also the points classification.
 The jury then declared that only three riders were really sprinting for the stage victory, so Sercu would be set back to the third place; this enabled him to keep his victory in the points classification by 13 points.